GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 <hr>
 <ul>
     <li>
-        I tested playing this game on different website browsers such as Firefox, Chrome, Safari and Samsung Internet.
+        I tested playing this game on different website browsers such as Firefox, Chrome, Safari, and Samsung Internet.
     </li>
     <li>
         I can confirm that the results are correct and it accurately counts the user's score to give them their total.